ruby-oembed/ruby-oembed/README.md

 There should probably two types of url checks, one for wellformedness, that doesn't make an HTTP call, and then one to see if the actual url works.

+Also, Net:HTTP doesn't automatically look for redirectes, so I replaced the main fetch with a loop that checks for a location:header, and if so it does a fetch again.
+I have hardcoded the max redirects too 4.